nathancarter/how2data/database/static/about.md

 We aim for the site to cover all the tasks useful to students in the data-related courses of study at Bentley (e.g., the Data Analytics major), and show how to accomplish those tasks in several common software packages and programming languages.
-But we are just beginning, and are not near yet to accomplishing that goal.
+But the site is just beginning, and does not yet cover every data-related course at Bentley.

 ## History

-The website was begun in Summer 2021 by Nathan Carter (a faculty member in Bentley's Mathematical Sciences Department), with help from two Bentley students.
-(If my students would like their names here, just let me know and I'm glad to post them, but won't do so without permission.)
+The website was begun in Summer 2021 by Nathan Carter (a faculty member in Bentley's Mathematical Sciences Department), with help from some [other faculty and students](../acknowledgments).

 ## Aren't there websites like this already?